w3c/webappsec-fetch-metadata/README.md

 ### Why bundle these up into one header?
 Why not have one header for each distinct value, like [client hints](http://httpwg.org/http-extensions/client-hints.html#rfc.section.4)?

 I like the idea of having everything that developers need to make an authentication decision for a given request in one place.
 But I also don't have terribly strong feelings about the way we spell the feature.
 If splitting it into a zillion distinct headers is the right thing to do, I'm happy to run with that.

+### Doesn't CORS take care of this somehow?

+No. CORS allows a server to opt-out of the same-origin policy for a given response, sharing a resource's content with a cross-origin requestor.
+There is some conceptual similarity, insofar as `Origin` headers are sent along with CORS-enabled requests in order to allow the server to make a reasonable decision about them, but this proposal has very little to do with explicit sharing, aiming instead to address the unintentional leakage that happens as a side-effect of a server's activity.